akhatri/simple-vue-carousel/README.md

 ## Project Approach

 ### Technology Stack
 - I've used Vue for this project as it's easier to boostrap with the Vue CLI.
 I initially considered Angular as I have a fair amount of experience with that but decided to go with Vue as it feels more lightweight and fast and most of the concepts are similiar.
 I would have liked to use React.js but due to the time-contraints I did not as it has a lot of boilerplate setup and I would have to research the best ways to go about creating the project and learning some of the patterns and ways of implementing the project.
-Foe example, I'm fairly new to CSS-in-JSX although it's something I'm keen to pick-up as React is a popular framework these days
+For example, I'm fairly new to CSS-in-JSX, Redux although it's something I'm keen to pick-up as React is a popular framework these days

 ### Preparation and Execution
 - I spent some time in planning my approach so I hope it was okay with the rules.
 Overall, I believe I spent the required amount of time on this project and I usually follow this approach of planning and prep before going straight into development.